 Castello Normanno di Santa Severina in Calabria

-This is perhaps the best-kept and most beautiful castle in the region.
+This is perhaps the best-kept and most beautiful castle in the region, so if you are on a 3-5 day trip to Calabria, you should definitely visit it.
 The central part of the castle was built by the Normans, to fulfill the desire of king Robert the Guiscard.
 However, archaeological excavations have shown the presence of previous structures on the site, dating back to the times of Magna Grecia.
 The castle is situated on a surface of 10.000 square meters and its rooms are so beautiful that they are used for special dinners or weddings: they are decorated with stuccoes and Baroque frescoes.

 Today the castle hosts also a museum and is often see of concerts and art exhibitions.